 In some ways, trench drains and French drains work in the same manner.
 Trench drains and French drains are subsurface drainage systems that redirect water away from your home and towards a drainage field or septic tank.
 Both trench drains and French drains are drainage solutions that will protect your home against water damage and settling.
 The major difference between the two is location.
 A trench drain redirects surface water while a French drain redirects groundwater.

 A trench drain is like a ground-level gutter.
-We dig these trenches where water collects, such as a driveway or underneath an un-guttered roof.
+We dig these trenches where surface water collects, such as a driveway or underneath an un-guttered roof.
 The excess water runoff is collected in the trench drain and redirected away from the home.
 Trench drains can be lined with a variety of materials to prevent water from absorbing into the ground.
 They’re often grated on top to prevent blockage from rocks.
 A French drain Pittsburgh works underground.
-First, we dig a trench at the foot of your foundation.
+First, we dig an underground barrier trench at the foot of your foundation.
 The trench is filled with rocks and pebbles to filter out gravel and dirt, and a pipe sits at the bottom.
-These plastic, PVC, or ABS pipes are buried in the ground along the perimeter, and they contain small perforations that allow water inside.
+This plastic, PVC, or ABS, or perforated pipes are buried in the ground along the perimeter, and they contain small perforations that allow water inside.

 Once installed around the perimeter, a French drain collects groundwater and pumps it away.
-If your house is on a steep enough incline, groundwater can also be directed to flow away from the house using gravity.
+If your house is on a steep enough incline, excess ground water can also be directed to flow away from the house using gravity.

 The longer you wait to fix the problem that is causing unwanted water in your home, the worse it will get.
 We want to help you today!
 Let us give you a free estimate.
 Click ‘Free Estimate’ below and one of our professionals will contact you soon.

 If you’re looking to protect your home and improve the quality of your yard, a sub-soil trench may be right for your property.
 While our waterproofing Pittsburgh service, pumps, French drains, and interior drainage can keep your basement dry and mold-free, these techniques do little to change the quality of the soil on your property.

 Installing a sub-soil trench drain is a good option if you’re also looking to drain excess water from your property and direct it to a drainage ditch or field.
 Finally, if you live on a slope, a sub-soil trench drain can prevent sloughing.
 If you’re a farmer (or a homeowner with a green thumb!), sub-soil trench drains can improve the water and soil conditions that help your crops or flowers grow better.
 It can also remove excess water.

-This is important if you need the land on your property to be dry enough for structures like a swing set, play house, or patio.
+This is important if you need the land on your property to be dry enough for structures like a swing set, playhouse, or patio.
 Lowering the water table on your property will make the more shallow foundations of those structures more stable!